Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

     return max(action_dict, key=action_dict.get)
 ~~~

-In fact, this simple AI can play tic-tac-toe optimally - it will always either win or draw, as can be seen in the following GIF.
+In fact, this simple AI can play tic-tac-toe optimally - it will always either win or draw with anyone it plays.